nand1234/Pact-Javascript/README.md

 1. npm install
 2. Do the changes in the code as mentioned
-3. To create mock npm run test:consumer
+3. To create mock go to project root folder -> run command:  npm run test:consumer
-4. To publish constarct to pact npm run  test:publish
+4. To publish constarct to pact go to project root folder -> run command: npm run  test:publish
-5. To run the provider npm run test:provider
+5. To run the provider go to project root folder -> run command: npm run test:provider